Jan Ruiter: Career

+Ruiter was born in Enkhuizen, North Holland.
 During his club career he played for FC Volendam, R.S.C.
 Anderlecht, R.W.D.
 Molenbeek, K. Beerschot V.A.C. and Royal Antwerp FC.
-He earned 1 cap for the Netherlands national football team, and was included in their squad for the 1976 UEFA European Football Championship.
+He earned one cap for the Netherlands national team, and was included in their squad for the 1976 UEFA European Football Championship.
 While at Anderlecht he played as they won the 1976 European Cup Winners' Cup Final.